Table of Contents Show

 There are several reasons you should receive pre-approval for your mortgage before shopping for a home.
-This allows you to know exactly how much you can borrow and makes you more appealing to sellers, who do not have to worry if you are going to get a mortgage in the current competitive New York housing market.
-Additionally, submitting an offer without pre-approval if you are financing the deal is essentially offering a blank offer that will not be taken seriously.
+First, let you know the amount the bank will lend you.
+Also, being pre-qualified for a mortgage, in turn, makes your offer more appealing to the sellers.
+It also allows sellers not to worry whether they will be approved for a mortgage.
+Additionally, submitting an offer without pre-approval if you are financing the deal is essentially an offer without the backing of financing.
 In a competitive situation, this could mean losing the apartment.

-Pre-qualification is less formal; the lender uses information from the buyer to determine the amount of mortgage you qualify for, without supporting documents to verify.
-Pre-approval is a step further, with the lender checking various items such as your credit score, pay stubs, tax returns, bank statements, and brokerage statements.
+Pre-qualification is less formal; the lender uses information from the buyer to determine the amount of mortgage you qualify for without supporting documents to verify.
+Pre-approval is a step further, with the lender checking items such as your credit score, pay stubs, tax returns, bank statements, and brokerage statements.

 We go through the application to make your life easier and smooth the process.

-The Uniform Residential Loan Application, also called Form 1003, is a four-page document.
-This is the standard form used by virtually all mortgage lenders, so gaining familiarity with the required information is essential.
+The Uniform Residential Loan Application, Form 1003, is a four-page document.
+Virtually all mortgage lenders use the standard form, so gaining familiarity with the required information is essential.

 While the form is short, it includes all the information necessary for the lender to determine whether to extend the loan.
 There are ten sections, but you do not need to complete all of them at this stage since you are merely finding out how much you can borrow.

 The first section pertains to the type of mortgage and terms.
-Since you are not applying for the loan at this time, you can skip this part.
+You can skip this part since you are not applying for the loan.

 Similarly, you do not need to fill out most of Section II, titled Property Information and Purpose of Loan.
-Most of the information, such as the property address and whether the loan is for a purchase/refinance are not available at this early juncture.
-However, there are two pieces of information that lenders are interested in at this point.
-The names the title will be held in and the source of the down payment.
+Most of the information, such as the property address and whether the loan is for a purchase/refinance, is not available at this early juncture.
+However, there are two pieces of information that lenders are interested in the name(s) the title will be in and the down payment source.

 The title question is not as straightforward as it seems.
-If you are buying the property alone and the title is in your name, this is simple.
-If you are married, you can put both of your names.
+This is simple if you buy the property alone and the title is in your name.
+If married, you can put both of your names.
 Should one of you pass away, the property goes to the other party.
-However, if one party has poor credit, or there is a complicated family history, you should think about how the title will be held.
+However, if one party has poor credit or complicated family history, you should consider how the title will be held.

 Lenders want to know how you are funding the down payment.
 If it is from your savings, this is straightforward.
-However, if you are getting the money from a different source, lenders want to know for a variety of reasons.
-For instance, a gift from a family member is excellent, but from others, it may present a problem.
-If someone is extending a loan to you, lenders want to account for your increased debt.
+However, if you get the money from a different source, lenders want to know for various reasons.
+For instance, a family member’s gift is excellent, but it may present a problem for others.
+Finally, lenders want to account for your increased debt if someone is extending a loan to you.

-The third section has to be filled out, but this is necessary information on you and a co-borrower (if there is one).
-This includes your name, social security (this is one instance where it is not only okay to provide it, but it is a necessity), marital status, dependents, and your current address.
-If you have been at your present residence for less than two years, your previous address is also required.
-The same information is needed for a co-borrower, whose income, assets/liabilities, and credit history are also used to determine whether a mortgage will be extended.
-This is different from a co-signer, who can help you obtain a mortgage, but does not have the same rights, although he/she is on the hook if you cannot make the mortgage payments.
+Required information includes your name, social security (one instance where it is okay to provide it, but it is necessary), marital status, dependents, and your current address.
+Your previous address is also required if you have been at your present residence for less than two years.
+The same information is needed for a co-borrower whose income, assets/liabilities, and credit history are used to determine whether a mortgage will be extended.
+Unlike a co-signer, who can help you obtain a mortgage but does not have the same rights, they are on the hook if you cannot make the mortgage payments.

-Care should be taken filling out the next three sections, IV-VI.
+Care should be taken when filling out the following three sections, IV-VI.
 These relate to your employment information, income/expenses, and assets/liabilities.

-Section IV is asking you to put down your work history (along with the co-borrower), going back at least two years.
+Section IV asks you to submit your work history (with the co-borrower) for at least two years.
 This requests for the employer’s name/address, years on the job and in the line of work, your title, the type of business, and phone number.
 If you are self-employed, there is a box for you to check.

 You need to fill out the same information for prior employers if you have been at your current job for less than two years, along with your monthly income.

-The next section outlines your monthly income and housing expenses.
+The following section outlines your monthly income and housing expenses.
 If you are a salaried employee, this is straightforward.
-Make sure to include your entire compensation, including bonuses and commissions.
+Make sure to include your total compensation, including bonuses and commissions.
 For those that are self-employed, make it as accurate as you can.
-Investment income, such as dividends and interest are also needed.
-If you own property and receive rental income, report the net amount.
+Investment income, such as dividends and interest, is also needed.
+Finally, report the net amount if you own property and receive a rental income.

 The section includes a space for housing expenses.
 There are two columns: present and proposed.
-If you are renting, put down the amount you pay, along with any renters insurance.
-But, if you own your current apartment, your mortgage, insurance, taxes, and other costs, such as maintenance, are entered.
+If you rent, put down the amount you pay and any renters insurance.
+But, if you own your current apartment, your mortgage, home insurance, taxes, and other costs, such as maintenance, are entered.
 It is a little trickier, but the form also asks for your proposed housing expenses.
 You can ballpark these based on your budget.

 Next, the form asks for your assets and liabilities.
-For your assets, you need checking/savings accounts (bank names, account numbers, and approximate balances), securities such as stock and bonds, other real estate owned, retirement funds, and any other assets.
-If you own real estate, you are expected to put in details for each one, such as the address, market value, amount of mortgage, along with the gross rental income, mortgage payment, and insurance/maintenance/taxes to calculate the net rental income
+For your assets, you need checking/savings accounts (bank names, account numbers, and approximate balances), securities such as stock and bonds, other real estate owned, retirement funds, and other assets.
+If you own real estate, you are expected to put in details for each, such as the address, market value, amount of mortgage, gross rental income, mortgage payment, and insurance/maintenance/taxes to calculate the net rental income.

 Some banks might have you skip the liability section, preferring to obtain this later when the lender pulls your credit report.
 You should know your situation with your knowledge, however.